deis/workflow/src/managing-workflow/platform-logging.md

   value: "5144"
 ```

+Then run `helm install ./workflow --namespace deis` to install the modified chart.

 ### Customizing:

 We currently support logging information to Syslog, Elastic Search, and Sumo Logic.
 However, we will gladly accept pull requests that add support to other locations.
 For more information please visit the [fluentd repository](https://github.com/deis/fluentd).